Skip Navigation

 The trees of Lake Buttermere

-Once home to writers and poets such as Beatrix Potter, William Wordsworth and AW Wainwright, the Lake District - now a National Park - is arguably the most visually scenic area of England.
-From wooded lake shore to rugged mountain top the region is largely unspoiled mainly thanks to that National Park status but also in no small part to Beatrix Potter, author of the Peter Rabbit stories, who left her considerable estate to the National Trust with the proviso that it shall never be built on.
+Once home to writers and poets such as Beatrix Potter, William Wordsworth and Alfred Wainwright, the Lake District - now a national park - is arguably the most visually scenic area of England.
+From wooded lake shore to rugged mountain top the region is largely unspoiled mainly thanks to that national park status but also in no small part to Beatrix Potter, author of the Peter Rabbit stories, who left her considerable estate to the National Trust with the proviso that it shall never be built on.
 As a result much of the farmland immediately west of Windermere has remained out of bounds to the developers for a hundred years.

 Situated entirely within the county of Cumbria, the Lake District is a center for outdoor activities such as hiking and mountain biking as well as watersports such as canoeing.
 More sedate water borne activity occurs around Windermere which has a large marina at Bowness.